polsys/ennemi/docs/what-is-entropy.md

 H(\mathrm{Uniform(0, 1/2)}) = -1 \text{ bits} \approx -0.69 \text{ nats}.
 $$

+Continuous random variables always take on infinitely many values.
+Therefore we always need an infinite number of bits to express the value.

 Instead of being an _absolute_ measure of information like in the discrete case, continuous (or differential) entropy is a _relative_ measure.
 It tells that you need one coin flip less to express $\mathrm{Uniform(0, 1/2)}$